remix-run/remix/docs/guides/single-fetch.md

 - When accessing from an external tool such as `fetch` or `cURL`, we will continue this automatic conversion to `json()` for backwards-compatibility in v2:

   - Remix will log a deprecation warning when this situation is encountered
-  - At your convenience, you can add the `json()` call to impacted resource route handlers
+  - At your convenience, you can update impacted resource route handlers to return a `Response` object
   - Addressing these deprecation warnings will better prepare you for the eventual Remix v3 upgrade

   ```tsx filename=app/routes/resource.tsx bad